 Just as an aside, dust is part of life and seeing dust motes in the air is not a sign that you’re a terrible housekeeper.
 And even if you are or were, it doesn’t make you a terrible person.

 Why?
 It’s manageable and as you work to clean the rest of the house is a point you’ll return to many times over.
-Having this little oasis of clean gives you a sense of control and a sense of accomplishment, which is needed when there is just too much.
+Having this little oasis of cleanliness gives you a sense of control and accomplishment, which is needed when there is just too much.

-First, if you have central air/heat replace your air filter and get on a schedule to replace them regularly.
-Don’t buy the most expensive one, go cheaper until you are through the worst of your cleaning project.
-Second, if you have a bagless vacuum, don’t just empty the bin, clean or replace the filter.
-If you have a bagged vacuum replace the bag.
+First, if you have central air/heat replace your air filter and get on a schedule to replace them regularly, don’t buy the most expensive one.
+Go cheaper until you are through the worst of your cleaning project and according to my HVAC guy, you may be better off not using the most expensive one.
+Second, if you have a bagless vacuum, don’t just empty the bin.
+Clean or replace the filter regularly and if you have a bagged vacuum replace the bag.
 If you’re not up to leaving the house, you can order them.

 Please know that if you keep your windows open, dust will enter your home.
-If you live in your home, you create dust simply by existing.
-It’s a neverending battle and some homes are just dustier than others, so please don’t make dust the hill you choose to die on.
-Yes, you can and will make progress against it, but in the grand scheme of things, you’ve got bigger battles to fight.
-Save your energy.
+Did you know that you create dust simply by existing?
+It’s a neverending battle, and some homes are just dustier than others, so please don’t make dust the hill you choose to die on.
+Yes, you can and will make progress against it, but you’ve got bigger battles to fight in the grand scheme of things.

-Now that you have your little oasis of clean to come back to (your sink in case I lost you on these tangents), you can begin tackling the bigger project.
+Now that you have your little oasis of clean to come back to (your sink if I lost you on these tangents), you can begin tackling the bigger project.
 Do not try to “clean the house” as one project in one day.
-You don’t have that kind of time or energy and you’ll just get discouraged.
+You don’t have that kind of time or energy, and you’ll just get discouraged.
 Begin with today on the weekly chore schedule.
-If, as you say, each room of your house is full of clutter make your goal to focus on that area for 15 minutes.
+If, as you say, each room of your house is full of clutter, make your goal to focus on that area for 15 minutes.
 There are daily upkeep chores on the list, too.
-Again, as you are starting you are not expected to do everything start to finish, just do what you can: sweep or vacuum the middles, make a dent in the dishes, wipe what you can in the bathroom.
+Again, as you are starting, you are not expected to do everything from start to finish.
+Just do what you can: sweep or vacuum the middles, make a dent in the dishes, wipe what you can in the bathroom.
 As you work your way through the house over the next several weeks, you’ll find these daily upkeep chores get more done every time.

-Where you are stinks.
-I’m sorry.
+Where you stink, I’m sorry.
 You’ll move this mountain one stone at a time.